#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 27:56 And that's a pretty extreme example.

-28:07 Like the Dunder iterator and so on.
+28:07 Like the Dunder iter and so on.

 28:09 Right.

-28:09 Well, yeah, one of the classes I, one of the examples of the book I gave was like a, a cafe queue, so a queue of customers in a line.
+28:10 One of the classes I, one of the examples of the book I gave was like a, a cafe queue.

-28:17 And yeah, I wrote it as an iterable, but there was all this additional stuff in there, it wasn't just a basic list.
+28:17 And yeah, I wrote it as inevitable, but there was all this additional stuff in there.

 28:23 There was more to it than that.

-28:24 And, but because I implemented as an iterable, I didn't care.
+28:25 And, but because I implemented as an iterable, I didn't care.

-28:28 I could use it like I use a list, but it was able to do this additional work with data behind the scenes that made it just easier to use the, to reason about this line of customers.
+28:30 But it was able to do this additional work with data behind the scenes that made it just easier to use the, to reason about this line of customers.

-28:41 And then you get generator methods with the yield keyword and yield from and like all sorts of stuff.
+28:41 And then you get generator methods with the yield keyword and yield from, and like all sorts of stuff.

-28:46 You, you get Py Test fixtures that allow you to set up and tear down without actually writing try finally blocks and all these things.
+28:46 You, you get pie test fixtures that allow you to set up and tear down without actually writing.

 28:55 A lot, a lot of interesting places.